adamdjbrett/nabpr/_posts/2022-06-21-usw-ethics-contest.md

 ---
 layout: page
 Date: 2022-06-21T12:00:00+00:00
-subheadline: "Essay Contest"
+subheadline: "Essay"
 title: "The Practical Application of a Judeo-Christian Ethic in Society"
 teaser: "The Practical Application of a Judeo-Christian Ethic in Society"
+meta_description: >-
-meta_description: "USW is sponsoring a national essay contest for Master's and Doctoral students on the theme "The Practical Application of a Judeo-Christian Ethic in Society."
-This multi-disciplinary essay contest encourages submissions from graduate students in the fields of philosophy, theology, history, and other social sciences related to this theme."
+  USW is sponsoring a national essay contest for Master's and Doctoral students on the theme 'The Practical Application of a Judeo-Christian Ethic in Society.'
+This multi-disciplinary essay contest encourages submissions from graduate students in the fields of philosophy, theology, history, and other social sciences related to this theme.
 categories:
   - essay
 tags: